liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

     Registering hook for example-hook
     Hook for example-hook is available for use

-If you ever need to redeploy your plugin while in Developer Studio, right-click your plugin's icon located underneath your server and select *Redeploy*.
+If you ever need to redeploy your plugin while in Liferay IDE, right-click your plugin's icon located underneath your server and select *Redeploy*.

 ***Using the terminal:*** Open a terminal window in your `hooks/example-hook`